Arno Adkins, AIA

 Partner

-While earning his Bachelor of Architecture from the University of Cincinnati, Arno studied abroad in Copenhagen and interned in London, Boston and New York City.
-Upon graduation he spent time at Iu + Bibliowicz Architects, focusing on commercial interiors and residential work and then ImreyCulbert where he worked on several museum and gallery projects including the Kuwait National Museum, a UNESCO World Heritage project.
-He then moved to TEN Arquitectos where he contributed to a variety of design proposals and projects including 300 Ashland, a large mixed-use project within the Brooklyn Academy of Music Cultural District.
+Prior to joining COOKFOX, Arno spent time at Iu + Bibliowicz Architects and ImreyCulbert, where he worked on residential, museum and gallery projects including the Kuwait National Museum, a UNESCO World Heritage project.
+He then spent 4 years at TEN Arquitectos where he contributed to a variety of design proposals and projects including 300 Ashland, a large mixed-use project within the Brooklyn Academy of Music Cultural District.

 Education